Ever wondered how to save money while paying off debt? Let me show you the numbers, and some solid strategies for saving while paying off debt.

 In other words, we used the “Gazelle Intense with Minimum Financial Guardrails” strategy from above.

-Our Backups: You might be wondering why we so brazenly spent most of our savings on getting out of consumer debt, getting married, and buying a home.
+Our Backups: You might be wondering why we so brazenly spent most of our savings accounts on getting out of consumer debt, getting married, and buying a home.
 The reason why we took this rash move is because we had backup plans in case an emergency crept up while rebuilding our emergency fund.

 For example, we had $1,500 sitting on the sidelines in a money market fund at a brokerage firm that we could easily liquidate for emergencies.
 We also each have Roth IRAs.
 While we would never want to tap these for money, we knew that we could take out the contributions we made tax and penalty-free in the event of an emergency.